pearcej/complex/ThinkComplexity/_sources/Self-organized criticality/The sound of sand.rst

 For frequencies between 10 and 1000 (in arbitrary units), the spectrum falls on a straight line, which is what we expect for pink or red noise.

-The gray line in the figure has slope −1.58, which indicates that

-logP(f) ∼ −β logf
-with parameter β=1.58, which is the same parameter reported by Bak, Tang, and Wiesenfeld.
+The gray line in the figure has slope −1.58, which indicates that :math:`logP(f) ∼ −β logf` with parameter :math:`β=1.58`, which is the same parameter reported by Bak, Tang, and Wiesenfeld.
 This result confirms that the sand pile model generates pink noise.